Ben Kweller: EP Phone Home and Sha Sha (2002)

 In 2001, Ben Kweller became ATO Records' first worldwide signing and released a 5-track EP entitled EP Phone Home.
 In March 2002, Sha Sha, Kweller's first solo studio LP, was released.
-Sha Sha included the radio-friendly and popular single "Wasted & Ready", which reached #29 on the Modern Rock Tracks chart.
+Sha Sha included the radio-friendly and popular single "Wasted & Ready", which reached No. 29 on the Modern Rock Tracks chart.
 The album featured John Kent on drums and Josh Lattanzi on bass, and showcased a wide variety of sound from quirky pop, to folk, to punk.
 The album grew in popularity with a grassroots effort based on his website and a promotion group called teamBK, which promoted via word-of-mouth advertising.
 To support the release of the album and EP, he put together a live band, initially composed of Lattanzi on bass, Fred Eltringham on drums, and Mike Stroud on guitar and keyboards.
 Towards the end of the Sha Sha album cycle, the four-piece performed on PBS's Austin City Limits.